 It is generally believed that osha is safe to be used for topical application and moderated consumption.

-If harvesting osha in the wild, it is extremely important to be sure that it is not in fact hemlock, as both herbs look similar and can be easily confused.
+If harvesting the osha plant in the wild, it is extremely important to be sure that it is not in fact hemlock, as both herbs look similar and can be easily confused.
 Hemlock is highly poisonous and can even be fatal when consumed.

 How to Consume Osha